br-lewis/izhikevich/README.md

 and in compute shaders on the GPU using [`wgpu-rs`](https://github.com/gfx-rs/wgpu-rs).

+Right now this is just a replication of the example code in the paper.

 ## Dependencies ##

 This requires `gnuplot` be available in the `PATH` when plotting output.